“Why seek ye the living among the dead? He is not here, but is risen.” Luke 24:5-6a (KJV)

 “The biggest fact about Joseph’s tomb was that it wasn’t a tomb at all – it was a room for a transient.
-Jesus just stopped there…on His way back to glory.” -Herbert Booth
+Jesus just stopped there…on His way back to glory.”
+Herbert Booth

 - Read Luke 23:50-56 and Luke 24:1-12.
-If you have more time, also read Matthew 28:1-8 and John 20:1-10.
+If you have more time, read Matthew 28:1-8 and John 20:1-10.
 Highlight any verses that stand out to you, or write them in your journal.

+A spark of hope and unspeakable joy ignited their hearts, just like when they first believed!
+Now the mysterious words Jesus spoke to them began to make sense!
+Though He was dead, He was now alive just as He had foretold them!
 Oh, the great, great love of Jesus!
-His body was a like a seed that had to die, with the true life of God hidden on the inside.
-His outer shell (flesh) had to be shed as a garment to release New Life, so His Spirit could come to us!
-The grave clothes were a sign of that fleshly shedding, His humanness, so the 100% God part of Him could come out.
-Had He not died, the resurrection could never have happened, and He could not have sent us the comforter.
-John 12:24 says:
+His body became a seed with the true life of God hidden on the inside.
+His outer shell (flesh) had to be shed as a garment to release new life, so His Spirit could come to us!
+The grave clothes were a sign of that fleshly shedding—His humanness—so the 100 percent God part of Him could be revealed.
+Had He not died, the Resurrection would not have happened, and He could not have sent us the Holy Spirit, the Comforter.
+John 12:24 (NLT) says,

-“I tell you the truth, unless a kernel of wheat is planted in the soil and dies, it remains alone.
-But it’s death will produce a harvest of new lives.”
+I tell you the truth, unless a kernel of wheat is planted in the soil and dies, it remains alone.
+But its death will produce many new kernels—a plentiful harvest of new lives.

-“That, in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit, and that you be renewed in the spirit of your mind, and put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.”
+That, in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit, and that you be renewed in the spirit of your mind, and put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.

 Questions to Ponder